 Student dues for participation in national organizations are typically very affordable (under \$50).
 In some cases, the student organizations provide funding to offset the cost of several students' yearly dues.
-Announcements about those opportunities will appear on the listsery.
+Announcements about those opportunities will appear on the listserv.

-For more information about LISSO, contact LISSOUK@gmail.com or Lauren Farmer (laurenfarmer@uky.edu), the current LISSO president.
+For more information about LISSO, contact Erin Weber (erin.weber2@uky.edu), the current LISSO president.

-For more information about the ALA student chapter, contact ukalastudentchapter@gmail.com or Andy Johnson (andy.johnson@uky.edu), the current ALA president.
+For more information about the ALA student chapter, contact Riley Cantrall (riley.cantrall@uky.edu), the current ALA president.

-For more information about the SLA student chapter, contact Rachel Combs (rachel.combs@uky.edu), the current SLA president.
+For more information about the SLA student chapter, contact Jacqueline Doucet (Jacqueline.Doucet@uky.edu), the current SLA president.

-Additional information about each organization is available on the LIS website: http://ci.uky.edu/sis/students/orgs
+Additional information about each organization is available on the LIS website at http://ci.uky.edu/sis/students/orgs